 You may have only up to a year to file suit under CC Art.
 3492, and some cases have even less time.
 Act quickly to protect your rights.

 Call Laborde Earles Injury Lawyers Today

-If you were injured in a pedestrian accident in Lafayette or Alexandria, Laborde Earles Injury Lawyers may be able to help you.
+If you were injured in a pedestrian accident in Lafayette, Alexandria, Marksville, or New Orleans, Laborde Earles Injury Lawyers may be able to help.
 We represent pedestrian accident victims in settlement negotiations or personal injury lawsuits.

 For a free, no-obligation consultation with a member of our team, call us today: (337) 777-7777.